hyperonym/ratus/README.md

 * **List operations are relatively expensive** as they require scanning the entire database or index until the required number of results are collected.
 Fortunately, these operations are not used in most scenarios.
 * Snapshotting is performed along with the periodic background jobs when appropriate. **Writing snapshot files may delay the execution of background jobs** if the amount of data is large.
+* Since the resolution of the scheduled time in MemDB is in millisecond level and is affected by the instance's own clock, **the order in which consumers receive tasks is not strictly guaranteed**.
+* TTL cannot be disabled for `completed` tasks, in order to preserve a task forever, set it to the `archived` state.

 ### MongoDB